 Later on, Lupo landed his plane on Tacloban and told the Army Major there – who clearly outranked Lupo – that his pilots needed fuel & weapons.
 The Major refused, saying that the Army was preparing for a major offensive.
 They needed all the fuel and munitions they could get.

 So just as he had jettisoned his clipboard, Lupo jettisoned protocol and his military discipline.
 He pulled his revolver on the Major, called his startled radioman over, and gave him the gun.
 The he went back to his plane and radioed his fellow pilots.
 When the Major saw how many planes were landing, he capitulated and helped them load fuel and munitions.

 When the US entered WWII, the Japanese and Germans saw us as undisciplined, and therefore weak.
-Our lack of military discipline, our freedoms, our liberties, were all proof of how feckless we were, and how easily we would be defeated.
+Our lack of military regimentation, our freedoms, our liberties, were all proof of how feckless we were, and how easily we would be defeated.

 Discipline is essential for coordinated action, and for overcoming fear.
 But war is chaos.
 What does a well-disciplined soldier do when the original plan isn’t working?
 What does he do when his commanding officer is absent or incapacitated?